 William T. Coleman Diversity Fellowship

-Named in memory of our late senior partner Bill Coleman, a tireless advocate for equality throughout his 50-year career, our fellowship program provides first-year law students with a demonstrated commitment to diversity and inclusion the opportunity to participate in O’Melveny’s summer associate program.
+Named in memory of our late senior partner Bill Coleman, a tireless advocate for equality throughout his 50-year career, our fellowship program provides law students with a demonstrated commitment to diversity and inclusion the opportunity to participate in O’Melveny’s summer associate program.

 Strategically recruiting diverse lateral attorneys is also essential to our diversity goals, particularly at the partner level where they serve as important role models.
 As one step in achieving that goal, we have adopted the Mansfield Rule, a simple and immediate way to make women and minorities more visible and powerful in their law firms.
 Under the Mansfield Rule, at least 30% of candidates for lateral midlevel associate, counsel and partner hires must be women, LGBT or attorneys of color.
 The 30% requirement applies to leadership positions and equity partnership as well.
 O’Melveny is proudly Mansfield Certified.
 We have also earned the distinction of “Mansfield Plus,” a designation given to firms that, in 50% of the Mansfield categories, have a composition of 30% or more women, minorities, and LGBTQ+.

 O’Melveny's professional staff members and the talents and contributions they bring are vital to our success.
 Our hiring processes are designed to ensure we consider a diverse range of candidates, and we strive to involve our current staff across various levels in evaluating candidates.

 Cultivating Future Generations

 We believe that fostering the success of diverse and underserved populations has to happen long before law school.
 Toward that end, we invest nearly half a million dollars annually in scholarship programs at both the elementary and high school level in underserved communities in several cities.
 Learn more about our global scholarship program.